-As a rare gift to ourselves, my husband and I went on a magical belated honeymoon to the beautiful island of Roatan, Honduras.
-We explored, relaxed, ate, drank, laughed, and loved for a week in this incredible destination.
+My husband and I went on a magical belated honeymoon to the beautiful island of Roatan, Honduras.
+We explored, relaxed, ate, drank, laughed, and loved for a week on this incredible isle.

-However, after returning home and having more Roatan posts pop up on my Pinterest feed, I have since discovered things that I wish we would have done while we were there.
-I am posting this list here so that you don’t miss out on these amazing opportunities during your island vacation.
+However, since returning home, more Roatan posts popped up in my Pinterest feed and I discovered things that I wish we would have done while we were there.
+I’m posting this list here so that you don’t miss out on these amazing opportunities.

 7 Things I Wish I Had Done in Roatan